seba--/hygienic-transformations/README.md

     after openning the project.
 The prompt `rascal>` indicates that the console has been successfully launched.

 2. In the console, import all modules relevant to the syntax of the source and the target language.
-These usually include the definitions of their concrete syntax, abstract syntax, parsers, pretty printers, name analyzers, compilers, etc.  For our particular example, call the source language SMSL (State Machine Specification Language) and the target language SPL (Simple Procedural Language), we need run the following import statements (for brevity, all the replies are ommited):
+These usually include the definitions of their concrete syntax, abstract syntax, parsers, pretty printers, name analyzers, compilers, etc.  In this example, we use state machines (SM) as source language and simple procedural programs (PROC) as target languages.
+These are the same languages used in Section 1 of the paper.
+We need the following modules:

-    ```
-    rascal> import lang::missgrant::base::AST;  // AST definition for SMSL
-    rascal> import lang::missgrant::base::Implode;  // Rascal tree to SMSL AST
-    rascal> import lang::missgrant::base::NameRel;  // Name analysis for SMSL
+        rascal> import lang::missgrant::base::AST;  // AST definition for SM rascal> import lang::missgrant::base::Implode;  // Parser for SM rascal> import lang::missgrant::base::NameRel;  // Name analysis for SM

-    rascal> import lang::simple::AST;  // AST definition for SPL
-    rascal> import lang::simple::Compile;  // Compiler from SMSL to SPL
-    rascal> import lang::simple::Implode;  // Rascal tree to SPL AST
-    rascal> import lang::simple::NameRel;  // Name analysis for SPL
-    rascal> import lang::simple::Pretty;  // Pretty printing for SPL
-    ```

-    With all these modules imported.
-We can try to `load` (a function defined in `lang::missgrant::base::Implode`) a sample state-machine specification
+        rascal> import lang::simple::AST;  // AST definition for PROC rascal> import lang::simple::Compile;  // Compiler from SM to PROC rascal> import lang::simple::Implode;  // Parser for PROC rascal> import lang::simple::NameRel;  // Name analysis for PROC rascal> import lang::simple::Pretty;  // Pretty printing for PROC

-    identified by the URI `|project://Rascal-Hygiene/input/missgrant-illcompiled.ctl|`.
-As the name suggests, compiling this program leads to inadvertent name capture.
+3. Folder `Rascal-Hygiene/input` contains example state machines.
+We can parse and load an existing state machine using function `load` (defined in `lang::missgrant::base::Implode`).
+For example, as the name suggests, compiling `missgrant-illcompiled.ctl` leads to inadvertent variable capture.

     ```
     rascal> m = load(|project://Rascal-Hygiene/input/missgrant-illcompiled.ctl|);